Board

 Dr. Kai-Udo Modrich is Head of ZEISS Inline Inspection & Metrology and Managing Director of Carl Zeiss Automated Inspection GmbH.
 The company is solution provider for inline measuring technology, robot vision and vision-based quality inspection systems in the automotive and manufacturing industries.

 Since December 2012 he is the Managing Director of Carl Zeiss Automated Inspection GmbH in Neuenstein, Germany.
-From 2016 he was heading in parallel the Field of Business Car Body Solutions.
-Since 2021 he is heading the new Field of Business Inline Inspection & Metrology within Zeiss Industrial Quality Solutions.
+From October 2016 he was heading in parallel the Field of Business Car Body Solutions.
+Since January 2021 he is heading the new Field of Business Inline Inspection & Metrology within Zeiss Industrial Quality Solutions.

 Kai-Udo Modrich has been working in different voluntary committees in the area of machine vision and metrology e.g. for the Vision Show, Messe Stuttgart, AMA scientific committee and others.
 From 2002 until 2013 he has been working as chairman for x-ray based computed tomography for metrology applications in the VDI/VDE GMA 3.33.
 Since 2008 he has been working in the industrial advisory board of Fraunhofer Alliance Vision.
-He serves the board of trustees at Fraunhofer IPA and is member of VDMA Robotik und Automation and AIA.
+He serves the board of trustees at Fraunhofer IPA and is member of VDMA Robotik & Automation and A3.

 Kai-Udo was elected into the EMVA Board of Directors by the General Assembly 2015 in Athens, Greece.